 Paul was a top junior in South Carolina and has competed in ATP 1000 tournaments.
 He currently trains top junior players in Southern California.
-He is also the director of OpenEye Tennis and specializes in tracking, measuring and improving swing performance through visual analytics.
-He is very excited to be a part of French Junior Tennis and sharing his knowledge of the game.
+He is also the Founder and Director of ServeUp Tennis and specializes in tracking, measuring and improving swing performance through visual analytics.
+He is very excited to be a part of the French Junior Tennis program and sharing his knowledge of the game.

 Eric Truong has been working as a tennis instructor for 8 years for the City of Irvine, CA. He has a PTR certification for ages 10 and under and he is currently working with youth ages 5-16, several who have autism and other learning disabilities.

 Eric have played competitively in World Team Tennis and USTA Leagues.
 In both leagues he was captain and helped direct his team to finals.
 Eric won first place at both the Hank Lloyd’s Orange County Team tournament and the Long Beach, CA Billy Jean King Round Robin competition.

 Coach Eric has a deep passion for teaching children, and feels the one to one relationship he builds with each child is as important as the technical skills that he helps them develop their game.

 John is a USPTA Certified, and he started playing tennis when he was 5 years old.
 He also played soccer, baseball, basketball and football until age 13 when he focused mainly on tennis.
 He attended tennis camp every summer from age 8 and also attended various prestigious tennis camps and Bollettieri Tennis Academy.